ivangfr/springboot-vault-examples/README.md

   docker-compose up -d
   ```

-- Wait a bit until the containers are `Up (healthy)`.
-In order to check the status of the containers run
+- Wait for Docker containers to be with status `running (healthy)`.
+To check it, run
   ```
   docker-compose ps
   ```